dotnet/samples/msbuild/custom-task-code-generation/README.md

 ### Step 7 (Optional), Check what is going on during build process

-It is possible to compile using a command line command.
+It is possible to compile using a command-line command.
 We need to go to the MSBuildConsoleExample\MSBuildConsoleExample folder.
 We are going to use the -bl (binary log) option to generate a binary log.
 The binary log will have very useful information to know what is going on during the build process.

 ```dotnet